 Finally, another great tip for troubleshooting advanced interactions is to create special buttons or triggers that you can use just for testing.

 For example, say you’re building a game with twenty questions that learners must answer.
 You might have a variable tracking the number of questions they answer, which then shows the results slide when the variable gets to 20.
 Now, if you just want to preview and test how the results slide looks, would you have to click through all twenty questions?
 No!
 Because instead of manually clicking through each question, you could build a special button that you use just for testing that simply adjusts the variable to 20 so you can quickly pass through the interaction and review your results or follow-up slides.
 Then, when you know everything looks and works as it should, you can remove those testing buttons.

-Want to try something you learned here, but don’t have Articulate software?
-Download a free trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Want to try something you learned here, but don’t have Articulate 360?
+Start a 60-day free trial and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.